Playing and Preserving

 Partners is collaborating with pipe organ students from the Curtis Institute of Music to conduct an innovative survey of up to 50 historic pipe organs at risk in sacred places outside of Philadelphia’s urban core.
 Data on instrument construction, condition and age will be collected along with information about congregational health, collaborative readiness, openness to the arts, and other key factors.
 Their findings, including audio recordings of the pipe organs and photos of the sites, will be made available to the public through an online database.

 An Advisory Committee will invite up to ten congregations from the survey to participate in a training and capacity-building program.
 The training will be adapted from Partners’ highly-regarded capacity-building programs to incorporate the historic organ as a key physical asset of the congregation.
 Each congregation will receive a full conditions assessment of its instrument, a guide to repair and restoration, and direct technical assistance to catalyze efforts to fundraise and preserve their instruments.
 Grants will be made available to support organ preservation work.
 Each grant will be matched on a one-to-one basis by the recipient church, using funds from other sources and/or in-kind support.

-One sacred place participating in the program will be selected as a pilot project site for site-specific programming that engages the local community in preservation through music.
-Astral Artists will organize a series of performances and events, including workshops for children from a local school, which will highlight the historic pipe organ in ways that juxtapose and combine genres and styles of music such as gospel, jazz, classical and others.
+St. Mary’s, Hamilton Village, has been selected as a pilot project site for a series of community concerts.
+Astral Artists will organize a series of performances and events, including workshops for children from Play on, Philly!, which will highlight the historic pipe organ in ways that juxtapose and combine genres and styles of music such as gospel, jazz, classical and others.
 In the weeks before these concert experiences, Astral Artists will mentor the POP students during 4 short residency visits, building musical skills and relationships between young musicians actively studying and world-class musicians who perform all over the world.